 Adapted from an article submitted by Morgan State University

-Even when you’re not seeing your son or daughter regularly, many parents can hear a difference in the way their sons or daughters sound on the phone-changes in mood, energy, or tone of voice.
+Even when you’re not seeing your student regularly, many parents can hear a difference in the way their sons or daughters sound on the phone — changes in mood, energy, or tone of voice.

-Counseling centers are typically available on every campus or services are located nearby; however, counseling centers will not reach out directly to your student unless they pose an immediate threat to themselves or others.
-Counseling centers seek to respect your student’s right to privacy and self determination in seeking psychological assistance.
+Counseling centers are available on every campus or nearby; however, counseling centers will not reach out directly to students unless they pose an immediate threat to themselves or others.
+Counseling centers seek to respect a student’s right to privacy and self determination in seeking psychological assistance.

-Look for changes in your student’s behavior, including appearance, lower academic functioning, level of energy or interest.
-For example, missing classes or work may reflect difficulty sleeping at night, trouble being in public, or a fear of disappointing others by a low performance.
-Behavior that is out of the typical range for your student may also represent a psychological problem.
-This change in behavior may also represent a general sense of depression (the blues) and may be reason to consult a counseling center.
+Look for changes in your student’s behavior, including appearance, academic functioning, energy level, and overall engagement.
+For example, missing classes or work may reflect difficulty sleeping at night, trouble being in public, or a fear of disappointing others by low performance.
+Behavior that is outside the typical range for your student may represent a mental health problem such as depression (“the blues” or something more serious) or Seasonal Affective Disorder and may be reason to consult a counselor.

 How to bring it up…

-If you become concerned about your son or daughter or if your student appears troubled but does not tell you the reasons, you can broach the subject in a caring, supportive way.
-It’s often a relief to students having difficulties to know that people they care about notice what’s going on.
+If you become concerned about your son or daughter or if your student appears troubled but does not tell you the reasons, you can bring up the subject in a caring, supportive way.
+Students who are struggling are often relieved when people they care about notice what’s going on.